czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 * What are their business goals?
 * Who are their competitors?

-_Product research_
+### **3. Product Research**

 Let's say you’re selling a product.
 You really should know everything about that product before you write about it.
 Ideally, you should be using that product yourself.
 What are its features and benefits?
 How did using the product change your life?

-_Attention grabber_
+### **4. Your target audience**

-This is not a type of research per se.
-But for customers to read your content.
+For customers to read your content.
 You need to grab their attention quickly.
-And what better way to do that than to get inspiration from your customers.
+And what better way to do that than to get inspiration from them.

-You can get inspiration by hanging out where your target audience hangs out and using their language to write your copy.
+You can get inspiration by hanging out where they hang out and using their language to write your copy.

 For instance, you scroll through your company’s social media and in the comments section, something has grabbed your interest.
-You can use that as inspiration for your introduction.
+You can use that as inspiration for your introduction or add it as a quote in your content.

-So you now know what to think about when doing research.
-You might also be wondering?
-But how do you research copywriting?
-What tools can I use to begin my research?

-### **How do research on Google?**
+### **5. How do research on Google?**

 _Basic search_